aio-libs/aiocache/README.rst

 Aiocache provides 3 main entities:

 - **backends**: Allow you specify which backend you want to use for your cache.
 Currently supporting: SimpleMemoryCache, RedisCache using aioredis_ and MemCache using aiomcache_.
 - **serializers**: Serialize and deserialize the data between your code and the backends.
 This allows you to save any Python object into your cache.
-Currently supporting: DefaultSerializer, PickleSerializer, JsonSerializer.
+Currently supporting: StringSerializer, PickleSerializer, JsonSerializer.
 But you can also build custom ones.
 - **plugins**: Implement a hooks system that allows to execute extra behavior before and after of each command.

  If you are missing an implementation of backend, serializer or plugin you think it could be interesting for the package, do not hesitate to open a new issue.